sebwink/scripts/README.md

 # scripts
-Useful and useless. working and broken scripts for random tasks
+Useful and useless, working and broken scripts for random tasks